turingschool/backend-curriculum-site/module2/lessons/route_helpers.md

 ## WarmUp

-* How have you been sending a user to another route, say in in your tests or in a controller?
+* How have you been sending a user to another route, say in your tests or in a controller?
+* What is the syntax for hand rolling a route?
 * What shortcut does Rails give us to create multiple routes at once?

 ## Routes